DigiBP/DigiBP_VacherinFribourgeois/documentation/20200603_documentation.md

 ![](https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/2.1.PNG?raw=true)

-So that it is possible to further process the responses with the help of Regex, the responses should have a similiar sturcture and contain the industry experience in [years] and the price in [CHF].
+So that it is possible to further process the responses with the help of Regex, the responses should have a similar structure and contain the industry experience in [years] and the price in [CHF].

 ![](https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/2.1%20message.png?raw=true)